bazzal99/Documind-AI/README.md

 DocuMind AI is a **production-grade** document intelligence system that lets users upload documents and query them using a multi-agent AI pipeline.
 Unlike simple RAG systems, DocuMind uses a **LangGraph supervisor agent** that autonomously decides how to answer each query — whether to retrieve, summarize, or answer directly.

-Every query logs a full **agent execution trace** (which nodes ran, latency, token usage), making the system fully observable and debuggable — exactly what production AI teams need.
+Every query logs a full **agent execution trace** (which nodes ran, latency, token usage), making the system fully observable and debuggable, exactly what production AI teams need.

 ---